NCAR/ccpp-framework/doc/briefing_pm.md

 (`instances_advection`) and the auto-clone-constituents shim (`advection_auto_clone`).
-Including these tests and the rich inline comments puts capgen-ng's full tree on the same order of magnitude as capgen — almost all of which is test coverage and human-readable prose, not load-bearing logic.
+Including these tests and the rich inline comments puts capgen-ng's full tree on the same order of magnitude as capgen — about half of which is test coverage and human-readable prose, not load-bearing logic.

 ---